PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Experiments

-Visual fidelity varies significantly by model, which directly impacts downstream analysis.
-Some of the models generate scenes with notable artifacts (Fig. \ref{fig:composite_tracking_ucy}) including distorted objects or false-positive person detections.
-We also observe occasional failures in prompt or scene adherence.
-For instance, models sometimes ignore negative prompts intended to keep the camera static, resulting in unwanted camera motion.
+We also observe recurring failure modes that degrade physical and social plausibility.
+The primary issue is a lack of agent-level integrity: pedestrians sometimes merge into one another or disappear mid-trajectory (Fig.~\ref{fig:qual_i2v}d).
+Merging is especially common in T2V outputs for the ``crowded'' (\textbf{\denC}) and ``multidirectional'' (\textbf{\intM}) prompts, where models may produce untrackable, fluid-like pixel masses.
+Some prompts cause time-lapse effects that blur agents into streaks, examples of which appear in Appendix Fig.~\ref{fig:t2v_failure_modes}.
+People sometimes walk directly through each other as if the other approaching agents are completely absent (Fig. \ref{fig:qual_i2v}e).
+These artifacts are strongest for background agents that occupy few pixels, suggesting a link between representation scale and dynamic consistency.
+Some models produce distorted objects or false-positive person detections.
+We also see failures in prompt or scene adherence, for example models ignoring negative prompts intended to keep the camera static (Fig \ref{fig:qual_i2v}f), resulting in unwanted camera motion.
 In other cases, models may misinterpret the scene context, such as by animating a parked car in a pedestrian zone where it should remain stationary.
-The models exhibit different patterns for populating the scene; \HYV, for example, often reduces the number of agents over the 5-second clip, as existing pedestrians vanish and few new ones are generated.
-These limitations highlight key opportunities for future work in video-based world simulation.
+Models differ in how they populate scenes -- HunyuanVideo \cite{kong_hunyuanvideo_2025} often reduces agent counts over the 5-second clip, as many pedestrians vanish and few new ones appear.
+These limitations point to clear opportunities for improving video-based world simulation.